-The loan, together with a corresponding interest-rate swap, was collateralized by, Metro Pike Center, and on a (a) combined basis, required equal monthly payments of \$86,000 based upon a 25-year amortization schedule and a final payment of \$15.6 million at loan maturity.
-The loan was repaid in full and the swap was terminated in 2013.
-The loan was collateralized by Cruse MarketPlace and required equal monthly principal and interest payments of
+The loan was collateralized by Shops at Fairfax and Boulevard shopping centers and required equal monthly principal and interest payments totaling \$156,000 based upon a weighted average 23-year amortization schedule and a final payment of \$15.2 million was due at loan maturity.
+In 2015 the loan was repaid in full and replaced with a new \$30.0 million loan.
+See (ee) below.